baseboxorg/jeffskinnerbox.github.io/content/ideas/creating-an-ad-hoc-network-for-your-raspberry-pi.md

 * [`iw`][24] - show / manipulate wireless devices and their configuration (supports WEP)

-# Methods for Establishing Wireless Ad-Hoc Network
+# Establishing Wireless Ad-Hoc Network
 On boot up, Linux uses the `/etc/network/interfaces` file to determine how its to use the installed WiFi and Ethernet network interfaces.
 (assuming NetworkManager doesn't get in the way ... see above)